fineanmol/plant-tree/README.md

-🌱 Updated on Sat, 20 Dec 2025 09:43:49 GMT
+🌾 Updated on Sat, 20 Dec 2025 17:53:13 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Truth can only be found in one place: the code."